eWaterCycle/ewatercycle-HBV-bmi/README.md

 [![PyPI](https://img.shields.io/pypi/v/HBV)](https://pypi.org/project/HBV/)

 Basic Model Interface (BMI) HBV model intended for use with [eWaterCycle](https://github.com/eWaterCycle).
-See Repo said repo for instalation instructions.
+See said repo for instalation instructions.

  HBV (Hydrologiska Byråns Vattenbalansavdelning) is a conceptual hydrological model.
 For more information on it's history, see this [paper](https://hess.copernicus.org/articles/26/1371/2022/).